LTD Company Property Finance

-- Whether limited company owners have personal guarantees in place.
+- Whether the limited company owners have personal guarantees in place.

 - How high the LTV ratio is - usually capped at 85%.

-If you are unsure which of these criteria relate to your company mortgage, or which limited company status is more beneficial, give us a call.
-The Revolution Brokers team will be happy to help!
+If you are unsure which criteria relate to your company mortgage or which limited company status is more beneficial, give us a call.
+The Revolution limited company mortgage broker team will be happy to help!

-Usually, an SPV should be created before or at the time of the company mortgage application - it can be difficult to transfer ownership of your property to a buy to let limited company retrospectively.
+Usually, it would be best to create an SPV before or at the time of the company mortgage application - it can be difficult to transfer ownership of your property to a buy to let limited company retrospectively.

-This is difficult because the property must be purchased at a fair market price, which may be different from the original purchase price.
+This transaction is complex because you must purchase the property at a fair market price, which may differ from the original purchase price.

-Transferring ownership of the property would also incur stamp duty at the standard rates and may incur a capital gains tax liability.
+Transferring property ownership would also incur stamp duty at the standard rates and may incur a capital gains tax liability.

-The only common scenario when buy to let properties can be transferred to an SPV is where a landlord is looking to expand their property portfolio and is consolidating existing assets under one company ownership.
+The only common scenario when buy to let properties can be transferred to an SPV is when a landlord is looking to expand their property portfolio and consolidate existing assets under one company ownership.

-Revolution Brokers strongly recommend seeking professional advice if you wish to transfer property to a company, to ensure that you understand all of the tax implications.
+Revolution strongly recommends seeking professional advice from a limited company buy to let mortgage broker if you wish to transfer property to a company to ensure that you understand all of the tax implications.

-Revolution Brokers specialise in brokering these exclusive deals and are on hand to help you obtain independent advice and expert recommendations to achieve the best outcome for your business.
+Revolution Brokers specialise in acting as a buy to let mortgage broker limited company representative.
+These exclusive deals are on hand to help you obtain independent advice and expert recommendations to achieve the best outcome for your business.

 Many mainstream lenders will only consider applications to mortgage through a buy to let limited company and are unable to offer terms to limited companies carrying on other areas of trade.

-In this case, commercial mortgages are usually the most suitable product but speak to Revolution Brokers about your business and your planned investment, and we will guide you through the pros and cons of each option.
+In this case, commercial mortgages are usually the most suitable product but speak to Revolution’s buy to let mortgage broker limited company team about your business and your planned investment.
+We will guide you through the pros and cons of each option.

-If you have an existing SPV limited company, securing a limited company buy to let mortgage is usually more straightforward.
+If you have an existing SPV limited company, securing a limited company buy to let mortgage is usually more straightforward with a limited company mortgage broker.
 While many landlords choose to classify their buy to let company as category 68209, there are other options:

 - 68100 - a company that buys and sells real estate.